alantech/iasql/rfcs/004 - Continuous Two-Way Synchronization RFC.md

 However, it is possible for "Two-Way" mode to emulate the other three in a way that is also mostly-backwards-compatible with the current manual mode.
 Furthermore, a singular IaSQL database would be able to have different "parts" of the database emulating different modes at the same time.

 To accomplish this, let's assume under normal operations, there is a singular apply/sync-combined command to perform the "Two-Way"-style action.
 It works similarly to the current sync and apply, but also uses the audit log to decide for each record which behavior to follow.
 This piece can be operated in a "manual" style, invoked explicitly, but we'll instead invoke it through a cron-like interval, every few minutes, to make the automatic mode.
 In this way, there is no special syntax for users to work with normally.
 They just `SELECT/INSERT/UPDATE/DELETE` records they see and eventually this is reflected in their cloud account.
+This should also work with migration systems without issues, though in an eventually-consistent fashion.

 To emulate manual mode would basically be to temporarily turn off that cron, let the user make whatever changes they want to batch together, and then re-enable that cron.
 Because we can't actually support the current `iasql_apply` for the three `code-` services, and because entering this batching mode that could potentially be unwound, it looks a *lot* like a transaction, so the proposed new syntax would be to emulate that: